wenliangsu/user_authentication/README.md

 - If the user-info doesn't exist, it will show the warning in the page

+- Can keep the user login and can logout

 ## Package environment

 - Express @4.18.2